micans/pick/README.md

 A reference FASTA file can be specified, which is then used by pick to automatically slot in reference sequences where needed.
 Alignments can be queried and printed limited to an interval of interest (by reference coordinates).

+In comparison to the tools below pick is more limited in scope in some/many ways, instead complemented by tools such as datamash and sort.
+It is probably a lot slower than most tools mentioned below.
+A distinct advantage is its conciseness, power, and flexibility in the combination of its compute, select and filter syntax.

 > [!NOTE]
+>
 > For your benefit, [miller (unix command `mlr`)](https://miller.readthedocs.io/en/)
-> is an amazing widely-used command-line tool for handling tables (using column names also), in an entirely
+> is an amazing widely-used command-line tool for handling tables (using column names also).
-> different league than pick in terms of capabilities.
-It is available in most
-> Linux distributions as a supported package.
+> It is available in most Linux distributions as a supported package.
 Also on my watch-list are
 > [csvtk](https://github.com/shenwei356/csvtk),
 > [sq](https://github.com/neilotoole/sq),
 > [qsv](https://github.com/dathere/qsv),